-- 1. Understand the basic concepts, principles and advantages of remote sensing. - 2.
-Analyze the principle behind multispectral, thermal and hyperspectral remote sensing - 3.
-Appreciate the significance of microwave and LiDAR sensing - 4.
+- 1. Demonstrate the understanding of basic concepts of remote sensing and interpret energy interactions. - 2.
+Choose an appropriate technique for a given scenario by understanding multispectral, thermal and hyper spectral remote sensing. - 3.
+Distinguish the principle behind the working of microwave and LiDAR sensing. - 4.
 Apply the techniques of radiometric and geometric correction, Image enhancement and classification. - 5.
-Integrate and analyze remote sensing data.
+Explain the procedure for data integration and data analysis and list out remote sensing applications.

-Concept of Remote Sensing: Remote sensing: Definition, data, process, EM bands used in remote sensing.
+Concept of Remote Sensing:Remote sensing: Definition, data, process, EM bands used in remote sensing.
 Interactions and recording of energy, Interaction with atmosphere, interaction with earth surface features (soil, water and vegetation), recording of energy by sensors.
 Transmission, reception and processing, Image interpretation and analysis.
 Advantages and limitations of Remote sensing.
 Satellite remote sensing, Orbits of Remote sensing satellites.

-Multispectral, Thermal and Hyper Spectral Remote Sensing: Types of Remote Sensing, across track and along track scanning, Multispectral scanners, Hyperspectral Remote Sensing, Thermal Remote Sensing.
+Multispectral, Thermal and Hyper Spectral Remote Sensing: Types of Remote Sensing, across track and along track scanning, Multispectral scanners, Hyper spectral Remote Sensing, Thermal Remote Sensing.